 The National Health Purchasing and Supply Agency (PASA) was given the task of monitoring adherence to these guidelines.
 It set up a panel of experts which became known as the Orthopaedic Data Evaluation Panel (ODEP).
 The group is under the chairmanship of Mr Keith Tucker FRCS, an orthopaedic Surgeon from Norwich in the UK, a senior member of the British Hip Society.
-PASA was subsequently replaced by NHS Supply Chain, who still manage and provide administrative support to ODEP until the takeover by the Supply Chain Coordination Limited (SCCL) in 2018.
+PASA was subsequently replaced by NHS Supply Chain, who managed and provided administrative support to ODEP until the takeover by the Supply Chain Coordination Limited (SCCL) in 2018.

 ODEP meet on a regular basis to review submissions of data from manufacturers.
 Based upon the quality and quantity of the data, submissions are rated on an A*, A or B basis.
 In addition, the length of follow up in years is also stated: 3, 5, 7 or 10.
 Any hip brand which has received an ODEP rating has been assessed by ODEP as being part of an ongoing clinical trial and is showing performance within the guidelines set by NICE.
 Products which have not received an ODEP rating are listed in the National Joint Registry as being “unclassified” and therefore a potential risk to patients.